 Security and Compliance for Cannabis Production

 In a market with an estimated worth of $61 billion as of 2021—over $30 billion more than anticipated—security and compliance with state regulations is critical to success in the recreational cannabis world.
-Not only do producers have to account for a highly-prized cash crop, but also the cash-only nature of the current, state-level restricted recreational cannabis industry.
+Producers need to account for a highly-prized cash crop, but also the cash-only nature of the current, state-level restricted recreational cannabis industry.
 Because employees are also at risk, investigating comprehensive and sophisticated cannabis security solutions is highly recommended for growers of every size.
 Some security and compliance firms boast growth rates over 400% since legalization in Colorado and Washington.

 In Washington, state laws require the following minimum security solutions for all cannabis licensees: